PuneethaPai/RPPP/blog.md

 }
 ```

+With `dvc status -r origin` we test our connect with the remote.
+DVC remote informations are defined in the config, [.dvc/config](./.dvc/config) file.

 ### Sync DVC remotes:

-Before running any further DVC stanges, we would need to fetch the data and models already versioned by DVC.
+Before running any further DVC stanges, we would need to fetch already versioned data and models files from DVC.
 This can be done with `dvc pull` command.

-Everytime while we fetch files from `S3` or similar remote storages, it increases our network load, build latency and also service usages cost.
+Everytime while we fetch DVC versioned files from `S3` or similar remote storages, it increases our network load, build latency and also service usages cost.

-To optimise this we can cache already fetched files, say from previous builds and **only fetch the diff** required for the consequent builds.
+To optimise this we can cache already fetched files, say from previous builds.
+Then in consequent builds we can **only fetch the required diff**.

 We will use the mounted volume `/extras` for this and refer it by dvc remote `jenkins_local`.
 More info [.dvc/config](./.dvc/config) file.

-**While `origin` is our primary storage, we use `jenkins_local` as a secondary local storage!**
+**While `origin` is our primary storage, we use `jenkins_local` as a secondary local storage! :exploading_head:**

 ```Groovy
 stage('Sync DVC Remotes') {